 App Translocation warning

-This is a hint only, it informs you that permanent rules for the process won't work.
+This warning is a hint only.
+It informs you that permanent rules for this process won't work.

 App Translocation is a security mechanism Apple introduced with macOS 10.12 (Sierra).
 If an application has not been “properly installed”, the operating system maps it to a random path before launching, usually somewhere in

 /private/var/folders/.
 This path randomization prevents the loading of resources shipped alongside with the application, a mechanism often used by malware.
 “Properly installed” means that the application must be started from a code-signed disk image or that it must have been copied to a new location in Finder.

 Why is this important to Little Snitch?
 Since Little Snitch rules refer to processes by their file system path, rules created for one instance of the application won't work the next time it is launched from a different random path.
 Luckily, the problem can easily be fixed by moving the application to another location in Finder (and optionally back to its original position, if you prefer to have it there).